boonleongtan/CookiesNCache/README.md

 > The author retains all rights to prohibit any form of distribution of any or all of the materials contained within this project.

 > [!WARNING]
-> Please do not use any of the materials without asking for permission (from me)! >.<
+> Please do not use any of the materials without asking for my permission! >.<
+> Unlicensed usage and/or distribution of materials is strictly prohibited.

 ### Video Demo:  https://youtu.be/3_55Wi-5f70
 ### Description: